-- 19.1 For each fleet, one race shall be completed to constitute a regatta for that fleet. - 19.2 Points will accrue to the helm named on the entry from, and not the boat entered. - 19.3 For any fleet racing a single series, the total score of each boat will be the sum of her scores as follows: (a) When fewer than five races have been completed, a boat's series score will be the total of her race scores. (b) When from five to nine races have been completed, a boat's series score will be the total of her race scores excluding her worst score.
+- 19.1 Three races are required to be completed to constitute a series. - 19.2 Points will accrue to the helm named on the entry from, and not the boat entered. - 19.2 An entry's series score will be the total of their race scores excluding their worst scores as listed in ESI.